Supporting alumni in their early years of teaching

 The New Teacher Community—created by Lesley's Graduate School of Education—supports Lesley graduate and undergraduate education alumni as they navigate the early years of their teaching careers.
 Our goal is to promote quality teaching, to enhance teacher confidence and retention, and to cultivate classroom excellence for early career teachers.

-Supported by a generous grant from Medical Information Technology (Meditech), with additional assistance and support from the Alumni Office, the New Teacher Community offers enrichment grants to support classroom practice, an annual series of professional development workshop events, a monthly support group for teachers in their first two years of teaching and a Facebook page and blog with teaching resources and current research.
+Supported by a generous grant from Medical Information Technology (Meditech), with additional assistance from the Alumni Office, the New Teacher Community offers enrichment grants to support classroom practice, an annual series of professional development workshop events, a monthly support group for teachers in their first two years of teaching, and a Facebook page and blog with teaching resources and current research.

 Join the New Teacher Community

-If you would like to be added to our mailing list, attend a meeting, or serve as a mentor, contact Andi Edson, the New Teacher Community coordinator, at email@example.com.
+If you would like to be added to our mailing list, attend a meeting, or serve as a mentor, contact Andi Edson, New Teacher Community director, at firstname.lastname@example.org.
 We welcome participation from faculty and alumni, and we are always looking for experienced alumni who want to mentor newer teachers.

 New Teacher Community Offerings